DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/2_develop/2_design_controller/unit_1.md

-# Unit 1: Design Algorithms
+# Unit 1: Develop Algorithms

 Algorithms are the commands that make up our programs.